Get a free, no obligation personal loan quote with rates as low as 9.99%

 Service

 You should look to see how difficult it is to get a claim processed and what is needed to get repairs made to your vehicle.
-An important question to ask your warranty provider is whether you need to pay for repairs out of pocket and then get reimbursed or if they will pay for repairs directly.
-You should also see if you have to take your vehicle to a certain mechanic in the provider’s network or if you can take your vehicle to any mechanic.
+An important question to ask your warranty provider is whether you need to pay for repairs out of pocket and then get reimbursed, or if they will pay for repairs directly.
+You should also see if you have to take your vehicle to a certain mechanic in the provider’s network, or if you can take your vehicle to any mechanic.

 Reputation

-You should look at the warranty provider’s reputation when getting a used car warranty.
+Look at the warranty provider’s reputation when getting a used car warranty.
 There are many sites online where customers leave reviews about their warranty providers, so start there.
 You should see what other customers have to say about the warranty, including if they had any issues making a claim and if their claims were processed promptly.

 How To Make A Car Warranty Claim